astampoulis/makam-paper-funpearl/makamcode/12-related.md

 -->

 The **Racket programming language** was designed to support creation of new programming languages
-\citep{racket-manifesto} and has been used to implement a very wide variety of DSLs serving specific purposes, including typed languages such as Typed Racket by \citet{typed-racket-main-reference}.
+\citep{racket-manifesto} and has been used to implement a very wide variety of DSLs, including typed languages such as Typed Racket by \citet{typed-racket-main-reference}.
 We believe that one of the key characteristics of the Racket approach to language implementation is the ability to create towers of abstraction through programmatic manipulation of code.
-Makam is inspired by this approach to a large extent and our plan for future work follows similar lines.
+Makam is inspired by this approach to a large extent, and our plan for future work follows similar lines.
 This is not demonstrated in the present work, save for the use of `refl.assume_get`, which allows us to treat code (the local assumptions for a predicate) as reified data (a list of the assumptions that can be inspected).
-Still, there are a lot of potential mutual learnings since the presence of first-class binding support in the form of higher-order abstract syntax, together with the built-in support for higher-order unification, makes the \lamprolog setting significantly different.
+Still, there is a lot of potential for cross-fertilization since the presence of first-class binding support in the form of higher-order abstract syntax, together with the built-in support for higher-order unification, makes the \lamprolog setting significantly different.